How to Divest

 A Dutch investment company that develops and manages assets and projects in real estate and water infrastructure.
 Through its subsidiary TAHAL Group, the company has carried out multiple projects in illegal Israeli settlements in the occupied Palestinian territory.

-A US engineering and construction firm that does maintenance and repairs of the US-Mexico border fence in Arizona.
+A US-based construction and engineering firm that maintains and repairs the US–Mexico border fence in Arizona.

-A US-based military company that provides phone tracking devices and other equipment to US immigration authorities and the Israeli military.
-Used to provide surveillance technologies for the US-Mexico border and Israeli military checkpoints.
+A US weapons manufacturer that provides phone tracking devices and other equipment to the Israeli military and US immigration authorities.
+It used to provide surveillance technologies for use along the US–Mexico border and at Israeli military checkpoints.

 A large Israeli construction, infrastructure, and drilling company.
 Its subsidiaries Africa Israel and Danya Cebus are involved in several construction and infrastructure projects in illegal Israeli settlements in the occupied Palestinian territory.